-By defining and ranking your audience segments (or user groups), and then determining their content needs, you give yourself a framework for gathering, creating and publishing content on your site.
+By defining and ranking the audience segments (or user groups), and then determining their content needs, you give yourself a framework for gathering, creating and publishing content on the site.

 Who are they?

-Few websites have only one audience, so be prepared to group your audience into segments (or user groups).
+Few websites have only one audience, so be prepared to group the audience into segments (or user groups).
 Here are some basic audience segments that many university websites must account for...

 - UNC General Administration